 Words can motivate and inspire a sale.

 The trick lies in figuring out which ones can work in your favor.
+Be creative with the words you choose; don’t be afraid of using a simile or two or some clever wordplay if it can really make a good impression.
 Effectively, this may mean you have to do some A/B testing to see which words best resonate with your audience.

 To get started, we would suggest reviewing the insightful list we just shared and give it a go in your business.

 Who knows?
 Success may just be around the corner.